ansys/pydpf-post/docs/source/user_guide/accessing_results.rst

     >>> electric_potential = solution.electric_potential()

-It represents a scalar field whose values can be with the following:
+It represents a scalar field whose values can be obtained with:

 .. code:: python